Fact-checked by the Snapmessages editorial team

 | Orange/green camera dot (iOS) | Unauthorized app accessing camera or microphone | High |

-It is worth noting that some of these symptoms can also result from legitimate software bugs, aging batteries, or resource-intensive apps.
+Some of these symptoms can also result from legitimate software bugs, aging batteries, or resource-intensive apps.
 Context matters.
-If these signs appeared suddenly after someone else handled your device, the probability of surveillance is substantially higher.
+Symptoms that appeared suddenly after someone else handled your device raise the probability of surveillance substantially.

 How Can You Detect Spyware or Monitoring Apps on Your Device?